Implementing VEX GO STEM Labs

 - That the <Eye detects object?> block reports a TRUE or FALSE value in a [Wait until] block.

-- Identify and describe an Eye Sensor and how it works within the Robot Arm (2-Axis) to complete a task.
+- Students will identify and describe an Eye Sensor and how it works within the Robot Arm (2-Axis) to complete a task.

-- Identify and describe what a condition is, and how conditions are used to control the flow of a project.
+- Students will identify and describe what a condition is, and how conditions are used to control the flow of a project.

 - In the Engage section, students will be introduced to an Eye Sensor and compare and contrast it to a human eye.
 In the Play section, they will use the Eye Sensor’s reported values within a project to detect an object and pick up a disk.